Highworth Grammar School for Girls

 Highworth Grammar School is a selective school of over 1,519 pupils, of whom over 450 are in the Sixth Form, which admits both boys and girls.
 The school was established in 1904 and moved to its present site in 1928.
 Since that time there has been a considerable amount of rebuilding and expansion.
 The school converted to Academy status in 2011.

 Pupils from the school were chosen to form part of a "guard of honour" for athletes at the opening ceremony of the 2012 Olympic Games, displaying artistic creations their school made to celebrate the event.

-The headteacher is Mr Duncan Beer, who has been in the role since September 2021.
+The headteacher is Duncan Beer, who has been in the role since September 2021.